lameuler/astro-pdf/docs/src/content/configuring-puppeteer.md

 ---
 title: Configuring Puppeteer
+description: Setup a Puppeteer configuration file to control which browser it installs and uses.
+Handle common sandbox related issues with Puppeteer on Linux and Windows.
 ---

 When `astro-pdf` is installed, it installs `puppeteer`, which will automatically install a recent version of Chrome.
 However, you can [configure Puppeteer](https://pptr.dev/guides/configuration) to prevent this.